 Gainesville hosts its seventh annual Historic Holiday Weekend Festival Dec.
 10-12, 2010 in the heart of its Southeast Historic District.
 The weekend features guided tours of charming historic homes, including four of Gainesville’s bed and breakfast inns, as well as the Polar Express Holiday Train Show at the Matheson Museum and tree lighting at the historic Matheson House.
 This year will include a turn-of-the-century street festival on Saturday, Dec.
 11 from 5-9 p.m.
 For additional information about special weekend vacation packages, visit our website at www.visitgainesville.com or phone Marcheta Keefer at the VisitGainesville toll-free at 866-778-5002 or 352-376-7720.

-Each Saturday night will feature entirely different entertainers, so to enjoy all that Jest Fest! has to offer, patrons will need to attend all four evenings.
-Some of the "world-famous" acts traveling to Gainesville to perform include:
+This year’s stellar lineup of thrilling daredevils and laughable buffoons will “strut and fret their time upon the stage” at the Bo Diddley Community Plaza each Saturday night in April at 6 p.m., highlighting the virtues of hilarity and derring-do.
+Each Saturday night will feature entirely different world class entertainers so, to enjoy all that Jest Fest! has to offer, patrons should plan on attending all four evenings.
+Some of the astounding entertainers traveling to Gainesville to perform include:

-The amazing Cirikli Stilt Bird puppets of Epcot Center fame will entertain the audience, as well as the fascinating TreeMan stilt character and Comedic Juggling show of Todd Key.
+• The amazing Cirikli Stilt Bird puppets of Epcot Center fame will interact with the audience and perform an enthralling show onstage.

-Magic Mike will be featured onstage, as well as an interactive puppet and mask procession with giant puppets from Santa Fe College Theatre, Rainbow Tiger Circus, Alachua County Public Schools art students, Moxie Puppets and the Thomas Center Theatre for Young Audiences.
+• The evening will also feature a puppet and mask procession through the plaza featuring puppets from Santa Fe College Theatre, Rainbow Tiger Circus, Moxie Productions and the Thomas Center Theatre for Young Audiences.

 Kanapaha Spring Gardens Festival